-In the same way, some companies [Fon] promote the use of Wi-Fi routers with dual access: a Wi-Fi network for the user, and a shared one.
-A user community is created, and people can join the network in different ways: they can buy a router, so they share their connection and in turn they get access to all the routers associated with the community.
+Some companies [Fon] also promote the use of Wi-Fi routers with dual access: a Wi-Fi network for the user, and a shared one.
+Adequate AAA policies are implemented, so people can join the network in different ways: they can buy a router, so they share their connection and in turn they get access to all the routers associated with the community.
 Some users can even get some revenue every time another user connects to their Wi-Fi access point.
 Users that are not part of the community can buy passes in order to use the network.
 Some mainstream telecommunications operators collaborate with these communities, by including the functionality required to create the two access networks in their routers.
-Some of these efforts are surveyed in [Shi]
+Some of these efforts are surveyed in [Shi].